What Is Data Lake Insight

 • Cloud service ecosystem: DLI can interconnect with other services in Flink SQL.
 You can directly use SQL to read and write data from cloud services.

-• Open-source ecosystems: After connections to other VPCs are established through datasource connections, you can access all data sources and output targets (such as Kafka, HBase, and Elasticsearch) supported by Flink and Spark in your dedicated DLI queue.
+• Open-source ecosystem: By establishing network connections with other VPCs through enhanced datasource connections, you can access all Flink and Spark-supported data sources and output sources, such as Kafka, Hbase, Elasticsearch, in the tenant-authorized DLI queues.

 • Storage-compute decoupling